Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 Nano should theoretically perform much faster than the GeForce GTX 750 Ti overall. (explain)
+Memory BandwidthTheoretically, the Radeon R9 Nano should perform much faster than the GeForce GTX 750 Ti overall. (explain)

-Texel RateThe Radeon R9 Nano should be quite a bit (about 527%) faster with regards to AF than the GeForce GTX 750 Ti. (explain)
+Texel RateThe Radeon R9 Nano should be a lot (more or less 527%) better at AF than the GeForce GTX 750 Ti. (explain)

-Pixel RateThe Radeon R9 Nano is much (more or less 292%) faster with regards to anti-aliasing than the GeForce GTX 750 Ti, and also should be able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe Radeon R9 Nano is a lot (about 292%) better at AA than the GeForce GTX 750 Ti, and also will be able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison